wamp-proto/wamp-proto/spec/README.md

 > **Polymorphism**.
 For a given message type, WAMP only uses messages that are polymorphic in the *number* of message arguments.
 The message type and the message length uniquely determine the type and semantics of the message arguments.
 > This leads to message parsing and validation control flow that is efficient, simple to implement and simple to code for rigorous message format checking.

+There is however another requirement (desirable goal) in WAMPv2: the *application* payload (that is call arguments, returns, event payload etc) must be at the end of the WAMP message list.
+The reason is: *brokers* and *dealers* have no need to inspect (parse) that application payloads.
+Their business is call/event routing.
+Having the application payload at the end of the list allows brokers/dealers skip parsing altogether.
+This improves efficiency/performance and probably even allows to transport application encrypted payload transparently.

 > **Extensibility**.
 Some WAMP messages provide options or details with type of dictionary.
 > This allows for future extensibility and implementations that only provide subsets of functionality by ignoring unimplemented attributes.
 >

+Session lifetime:
+ * starts with HELLO
+ * ends with GOODBYE or close of transport

+Authentication is a complex area: some apps might want to leverage authentication information coming from the transport underlying WAMP (e.g. cookies or TLS client cert auth), other apps might want to do their own authentication on top of WAMP.
+So I still don't think it's a good idea to put that into WAMP wire level protocol.

 ## Sessions